How to add or control music to Fitbit Versa and Sense series plus older models

 You’ll find Music control on these Fitbits: Blaze, Ionic, Versa series through Versa 3, and the Sense.
 Unfortunately, the Music controls feature is not available on the Sense 2 or Versa 4.

-The good news is that the Music controls feature works with almost any audio and music app, including Pandora, Amazon Music, Spotify, and the music/podcast apps that came packaged with your device.
+The good news is that the Music controls feature works with almost any audio and music app, including Pandora, Amazon Music, Spotify, and the music/podcast apps that come packaged with your device.

 How to control your phone’s audio and music playback using your Fitbit